nikolaoskalomiris/jpl_sun_eclipse_project/README.md

 - CMEs
 - Corona

-This repository will cover the creation of the Baily's Beads and the creation of the Diamond Ring with the help of AstroPy and SPICE tools.
+This repository will cover the creation of the Baily's Beads and the Diamond Ring, as well as the direction/angle/size with the help of AstroPy and SPICE tools.

 **<ins>Tools we will need:</ins>**